-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA planning system.
-Material assets Population and human health Soil Water Herefordshire Core Strategy, Pre- submission document 2011-2031 Development Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA operation of the planning system.
+Flora and fauna Material assets Population and human health Soil Water Herefordshire Core Strategy, Pre- submission document 2011-2031 Development Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
 Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
-The Core Strategy includes a range of objectives, five of which directly relate to rural areas: To meet the housing needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
+The Core Strategy includes a range of objectives, five of which directly relate to rural areas: • To meet the housing needs of all sections of the community • To improve access to services in rural areas • To strengthen the economic viability of the villages and their rural hinterlands • To achieve sustainable communities and protect Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
 Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
-Approx 12 dwellings will need to be delivered within Kings Caple.
-Kings Caple is within the Ross on Wye HMA.
-It is allocated under RA1 policy and should take into consideration the criteria set within this policy.
+Approx 30 dwellings will need to be delivered over the Plan period.
+Llangarron parish is within the Ross on Wye HMA.
+Llangrove village is allocated under RA1 policy and should take into consideration the criteria set within this policy.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA • To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
-Seeks proportional growth of up to 14% in Kings Caple, (Ross on Wye HMA) over the plan period.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Transport Plan 3 (LTP) 2013-2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 to April 2015.
-The document includes three key objectives, one which seeks to maintain access for rural residents and people without access to a car.
-Intrinsic to this is the retention of a 'core network' of bus services which focus on journeys between Hereford and the market towns, along with main transport corridors close to larger rural settlements.
-To this end, the strategy aims to increase the number of bus users by 1.3% (4,700 journeys) by 2015.
-Air Climate factors Population and human health The LTP does not explore current transport issues in the Kings Caple Plan neighbourhood area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community Llangarron; Three Ashes; Llancloudy are classified as an RA2 settlements, and should adhere to the RA2 policy.
+To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
+Seeks proportional growth of up to 14% in Llangrove (Ross on Wye HMA) over the plan period.
+Herefordshire Local Transport Plan 3 (LTP) 2013-2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 The document includes three key objectives, one which seeks to maintain access for rural residents and people without access to a car.
+Intrinsic to this is the retention of a 'core network' of bus services which focus on journeys between Hereford and the market towns, along with main transport corridors Air Climate factors Population and human health The LTP does not explore current transport issues in the Llangarron NDP neighbourhood area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.